PrinshuSoni/employee-management-app/README.md

 - `GET /api/employees`: Get all employees
 - `POST /api/employees`: Add a new employee
+- `PUT /api/employees/:id`: Update an existing employee by ID
 - `DELETE /api/employees/:id`: Delete an employee by ID

 ## Contributing